semantic-flow/sflo/documentation/concept.knop-config.md

 - distribution syntaxes
 - template usage and stylesheets

+### Calculating operational knop config

-knop configuration is at least partially determined by "local config specification", which happens in the two config flows:  [[mesh-resource.component.flow.operational-config]] and [[mesh-resource.component.flow.inheritable-config]] (which can be inherited to contained knops).
+Knop configuration ("OperationalKnopConfig") is at least partially determined by the two config flows:  [[mesh-resource.component.flow.local-config]] and [[mesh-resource.component.flow.inheritable-config]] (which can be inherited to contained knops).

-If local config specification is missing, (i.e., config spec inheritance is turned off or unspecified and opertaional config is missing), knop configuration will be determined from application-level config specification.
-In case there is none, the service will use sensible defaults at the platform level.
+For "weave-mandatory" config settings aren't specified by flow-derived config, (i.e., inheritable config is turned off or unspecified and local config is unspecified), mandatory knop configuration should be determined from application-level config specification first, and then the application should  use sensible defaults at the platform level.

-### Calculating knop config

-Knop configuration is managed through two distinct flows that provide settings for a knop's behavior.

-1.  **[[Operational Config Flow|mesh-resource.component.flow.operational-config]]**: This flow contains the final, resolved configuration that dictates how a specific knop operates.

-2.  **[[Inheritable Config Flow|mesh-resource.component.flow.inheritable-config]]**: This flow contains settings that a knop makes available to its descendants in the mesh hierarchy.

-While there are two separate flows, there is a single inheritance mechanism that resolves the final operational configuration for a knop.
+While there are two separate flows, there is a single inheritance mechanism that resolves the final local configuration for a knop.
 This mechanism draws from the `inheritable` configs of parent knops, as well as service and platform-level defaults.

-## per-service settings for knop defaults
+## per-application settings for knop defaults

-- [[product.service.config]] can establish any mesh-wide settings that diverge from the system defaults
+- applications can establish any mesh-wide settings that diverge from the system defaults; if applications access multiple meshes, they may choose to have mesh-specific application defaults and a general set as well.

 ## platform knop-config defaults